FaderVader/LogParser/readme.md

 **eDSL**

-`Shell` invokes `QueryParser` via JSON data-sets.
-The JSON is built by `Shell` when the user request to run a search.
+`Shell` invokes `QueryParser` via dictionary data-sets.
+The dictionary argument is built by `Shell` when the user request to run a search.
 The `Shell` uses a set of commands and associated arguments to assemble the query.